This page is the entry point for Archetype's contract documents.

 CommandService

-• submit() and submit_batch() are enqueue-only APIs.
-They return command IDs and do not apply mutations immediately.
+• submit() and submit_batch() are tick-deferred APIs.
+They return command IDs and enqueue work for later application.

 • submit_spawn() is the special case that reserves a world-local entity ID before enqueue so spawn() can honestly return entity_id.